Merete Joergensen, MBA, MSc

 Anabela Marcal, PharmD

 Anabela holds a degree in pharmacy and a professional certification in hospital pharmacy.
 Anabela had joined the EMA in 1999.
-During her career at the Agency she held a number of roles in various areas and she is currently Head of Committees and Inspections Department.
+During her career at the Agency she held a number of roles in various areas, including Head of Committees and Inspections and Head of Clinical Trials.
+Currently Anabela is the EMA Liaison Official to FDA.

 Ronald Boumans is a senior regulatory consultant at Emergo with a special focus on the Medical Devices Regulation implementation.
 He is an executive board member of the European Association of Authorized Representatives (EAAR) and represents EAAR in the New Eudamed Steering Committee.
 Ronald is actively involved in four of the seven New Eudamed working groups.
 Before working for Emergo, Ronald was employed for more than a decade as a senior inspector of medical technology at the Dutch Healthcare Inspectorate, the competent authority for The Netherlands.